HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 <pathc>    minor changes and bug fixes
 ```

-For example, if using pge2 interprever v2.5.2.0, the recommended PulCeq version is v.2.5.2.0
+For example, if using pge2 interpreter v2.5.2.0, the recommended PulCeq version is v.2.5.2.0
 but any version v2.5.x.y should produce a .pge file that can be executed by the interpreter.

 Version history: